 Configuring turbo.json

-Configure the behavior of turbo by adding a turbo.json file in your Workspace's root directory.
+Configure the behavior of turbo by using a turbo.json file in your Workspace's root directory.
+You can also:

 Global options